asokolsky/asokolsky.github.io/macos/index.md

 # MacOS Customization

-This is pretty much all about making keayboard useful.
+This is pretty much all about making keyboard useful.

 ## Pre-existing Keyboard Accelerators